OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 - Define the allowed set of characters to be accepted.
 - Define a minimum and maximum length for the data (e.g. `{1,25}` ).

-## Allow list Regular Expression Examples
+## White List Regular Expression Examples

 Validating a U.S. Zip Code (5 digits plus optional -4)